 If a bar magnet is suspended freely on a string, as shown in figure 1-9, it will

 align itself in a north and south direction.
 When this experiment is repeated, it

 is found that the same pole the magnet will always swing toward the north magnetic

 POLE.
 The other pole the magnet is the south-seeking pole or the SOUTH POLE.

-Figure 1-9.—A bar magnet acts as a compass.
+Figure 1-9. - a bar magnet acts as a compass.